 - Dishes & Utensils

 - Fire Extinguisher

 - Linens Provided

 - Washing Machine

 About this PropertyBright and cheery 2 bedroom, 2 bath unit in the Georgetown area of Queens Grant located in Palmetto Dunes.
-Located all on the ground level and with tiled floor through the common areas, this unit includes a completely outfitted, cavernous kitchen with bespoke maple eating bar with seating for 4.
+Located all on the ground level and with tiled floor through the common areas, this unit includes a completely outfitted, enormous kitchen with bespoke maple eating bar with seating for 4.
 The kitchen opens to the dining area with seating for 6+ and living area with vaulted ceilings.
-With a couch, appreciate seat, club chair and separate sitting area there is plenty of space for the group to lounge and catch a game on the big screen TV after a long day at the beach or out on the golf course.
+With a couch, adore seat, club chair and separate sitting area there is plenty of space for the group to lounge and catch a game on the big screen TV after a long day at the beach or out on the golf course.

 Both bedrooms offer a flat screen TV and private bath with tub shower.